 Packing for the Camino

 This post has been extracted from my Camino page because the most common question we have gotten from friends was about what we carried.
-They already knew something about the Camino itself and most wanted to understand how we managed to “go so light”.
+They already knew something about the Camino itself and most wanted to understand how we managed to “go so light” for a trip in May (temps were 37-72F).
 FWIW: We also posted our take-aways from the camino, and a photo journal.

 My original packing list had a base weight of 5.5lb and fit into a 14l bag.
 At the end of the trip I updated my camino 2023 lighterpack list to include everything I carried on the heaviest day including several items I won’t take in the future.
 The picture below is nearly everything I carried or wore: